aimat-lab/gcnn_keras/README.md

 ### Representation
 The most frequent usage for graph convolutions are either node or graph classifaction.
 As for their size, either a single large graph, e.g. citation network or small (batched) graphs like molecules have to be considered.
-Graphs can be represented by a connection table plus feature information.
+Graphs can be represented by a connection index list plus feature information.
 Typical quantities in tensorform to describe a graph are listed below.

 * `n`: Nodelist of shape `([batch],N,F)` where `N` is the number of nodes and `F` is the node feature dimension.
 * `e`: Edgelist of shape `([batch],M,Fe)` where `M` is the number of edges and `Fe` is the edge feature dimension.
 * `m`: Connectionlist of shape `([batch],M,2)` where `M` is the number of edges.
 The values denote a connection of incoming i and outgoing j node as `(i,j)`.
 * `A`: Adjacency matrix of shape `([batch],N,N)` where `N` is the number of nodes.
-A connection is marked by 1 and 0 otherwise.
+A connection is marked by 1 and has 0 otherwise.
 * `E`: Edgefeature matrix of shape `([batch],N,N,Fe)` where `N` is the number of nodes and `Fe` is the edge feature dimension.
 Only entries that have `A(i,j) not 0` are meaningful.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Most graph implementations use a disjoint representation within a single graph.